 Pro Tips for Your Beach Visit

-Planning ahead makes a big difference, especially on a port day.
-For this reason, these tips can help you save time and enjoy more of the coast.
+Planning ahead can make a big difference on a port day, and it helps you enjoy more time along the coast.

 The Train Journey: